Wilson-Barbosa/data-structures-java/README.md

 ### Queues
 Queues are another data structures that can be used more as a tool than a storage system.
 They are similar to stacks in the fact they provide a access restriction to their elements.
 Stacks follow the FILO principle, but queues follow the FIFO (first-in, first-out) principle, very much like queues in real life.
-To acomplish this queues must track the front and back elements.
+To acomplish this queues must track the front and back elements and these variables are usually called `front` and `rear`.

 Like stacks queues can be implemented using a variety of data-structures.

+Common operations for queues are as follow:
+* Insert a new element at the rear position
+* Remove an element at the front position
+* Peek to return the value at the front position

+Again, like stacks, the access restriction allows for extremely fast operations in constant time:
+* Insert: O(1)
+* Remove: O(1)
+* Peek: O(1)

+###

 ## The java collections framework
 The concept of performance and complexity is especially important when working with `data collections`.
 This term is very appropriate within the Java world within the `Collections Framework`.
 On itself this is "just" a collections of classes, interfaces and algorithms to help developers program and work with sets of data in a standardlized and efficent manner.